 Action Pest Controls Answers Frequently Asked Questions About Termites

-Of all the pests that can infest your home, this is the one that is able to make a grown man cry like a little girl.
+Of all the pests that can infest your home, this is the one that can make a grown man cry like a little girl.
 But before you start poking fun of that grown man, you may want to consider that termites cost property owners in the U.S. over $5 billion each year.
 Do you feel a tear welling up?
 Don't worry.
 We have you covered.
 Here is a quick FAQ to help protect your home from termites.

 What Do Termites Look Like?

 When we talk about termites, we usually speak mostly of the subterranean termite.
 It is responsible for 90% of all termite damage in the United States.
 But even when we narrow it down to only subterranean termite colonies, there are few distinct visual differences within these colonies.
-If you were to find a termite infested stump on your property and split it open, you would immediately notice two distinct termites: the worker and the swarmer.
+If you were to find a termite-infested stump on your property and split it open, you would immediately notice two distinct termites: the worker and the swarmer.
 The worker will appear pale and worm-like from a distance, but up close you will see the six legs and two antennae that distinguish it as an insect.
-The swarmer will appear black in color and have white wings that layer on top of each other and appear as one.
+The swarmer will appear black and have white wings that layer on top of each other and appear as one.

 Do Termites Have Wings?

 In a termite colony, only the swarmer termites, also know as reproductive, have wings.
-Swarmer termites quickly shed their wings after mating and go on to become the queens and kings of newly established termite colonies.
+Swarmer termites quickly shed their wings after mating and become the queens and kings of newly established termite colonies.

 When Do Termites Swarm?